 You may not think that leaving too many lights on or taking an extra long shower is negatively affecting the planet, but they do — especially if you consider that millions of people (if not more) are doing the same thing.
 Home modifications, repairs, and a few simple lifestyle habits can make a big difference.
 For example:

 - Install solar panels on the roof of your house: There’s no denying that solar panels are a costly investment (the U.S. average is $17,056), but you’ll be able to recoup that money, thanks to tax rebates and incentive programs.
 If you have a net metering system in your locality, you won’t have a monthly electricity bill, that is if you purchased the panels instead of just leasing them.

 - Install low-flow sinks, showers, and toilets to save water: According to reports, the average family uses nearly 40 gallons per day on showering alone.
 One of the reasons this number is so high is because old showerheads spew around five gallons of water a minute.
 Low-flow versions only release two gallons or less, which saves water and energy (there’s less stress on the water heater) while reducing your bill.
 Even more than the shower, toilets use up even more of your home’s water — approximately 30 percent.
 Using a more modern and efficient model can reduce water usage anywhere between 20 and 60 percent.

 - Switch to LED or CFL lights to save on electricity: LED and CFL bulbs use an impressive 75 percent less energy than standard versions — they also last 10 to 25 times longer and emit less heat so you won’t have to crank up the air conditioner in the summer.

-- Purchase energy- and water-efficient appliances: Replacing big-ticket items like your washer/dryer, refrigerator, and dishwasher for lower water and lower energy models can be costly, but many utility companies are making these investments more appealing by offering tax rebates for making your home more green.
+- Purchase energy- and water-efficient appliances: Replacing big-ticket items like your washer/dryer, refrigerator, and dishwasher for lower water and lower energy models can be costly, but many utility companies are making these investments more appealing by offering tax rebates for making your home greener.

 2. Community Involvement